Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 phase 2:
 Environment info goes here Night Sky Falling through clouds (Tornado-like with lightning) Super Large Catalyst spawning smaller versions of itself.

+If the score timer is above a certain amount after the Catalyst has been destroyed and we can determine the player is going for a "Time Spent Alive" highscore, the Catalyst will open up one last portal that will send the player to Level 10. otherwise, play the ending cinematic and show the player's stats.
+Update Main menu as a reward

+{{< image_gallery images="./level_1_001.webp,./level_1_002.webp,./level_1_003.webp" >}}

+---

+## Level 10: *Hell - Wall of Flesh*
+**{{< fontcolor color="#FF0000" >}}Hell{{< /fontcolor >}}**

+A special final level that is only accessible if the player is making a attempt for the "Time Spent Alive" leaderboard.
+(Players who are going at normal speed through game will instead get the ending after killing the Catalyst and won't be sent here.)
+This will be a infinite gauntlet where the enemies no longer spawn from portals but appear from the surrounding environment.
+This is the last opportunity for the player to stretch out the score timer for higher placement on the "Time Spent Alive" leaderboard.

 {{< image_gallery images="./level_1_001.webp,./level_1_002.webp,./level_1_003.webp" >}}